Last Updated: May 2025 | Reviewed by Abbie Jacobs

 Collaborative Practice Agreement and Prescriptive Authority

-APRNs in Missouri are required to have a collaborative agreement in place with a licensed physician in order to gain authority to administer, dispense, or prescribe controlled substances.
+APRNs in Missouri are required to have a collaborative agreement with a licensed physician to gain authority to administer, dispense, or prescribe controlled substances.
 Details regarding the collaborative practice agreement may be found on the Missouri Board of Nursing website.

 Upon establishing a collaborative practice agreement, certified nurse-midwives would then submit a Controlled Substance Prescriptive Authority Application and have the delegating physician complete the Notice of Delegated Prescriptive Authority for Controlled Substances.